stenterello/webserv/README.md

 # webserv

 This project required us to handle HTTP requests, parse and interpret configuration files, and serve static content to clients.
-We have collaborated closely with the talented @FraCipolla to create a robust and efficient web server.
+We have collaborated closely with the talented @mcipolla to create a robust and efficient web server.

 Our Webserv implementation goes beyond the mandatory requirements, exceeding all tests.
 We have implemented various features, including: